Skip to Main Content

 • 900-999 History and geography

-1. Use Library Search to find the collection (e.g. Main Collection) and the shelfmark of the book you want to find.
+Use Library Search to find the location and the shelfmark of the book you want to borrow.

-7. For example, there are hundreds of books on classroom management at 371.1024 which are shelved alphabetically by surname.
+You need the three letters of the author's surname because you often find more than one book with the same number.
+For example, there are hundreds of books on classroom management at 371.1024 and they are shelved alphabetically by surname.

 Some copies of books and other items are marked with a Reference sticker which means that you can use them in the Library but you can't borrow them.